Hawick – a rich tapestry of Border traditions – In its heyday Hawick hummed and thrummed to the rhythm of over 50 textile mills.

-The fortuitous meeting of Slitrig Water and the River Teviot helped power the water wheels that brought astonishing industrial growth to the town, known the world over for its high class weaves and finest quality knitwear.
+The fortuitous meeting of Slitrig Water and the River Teviot helped power the water wheels that brought astonishing industrial growth to the town, know the world over for its high class weaves and finest quality knitwear.

-Hawick is the home of Cashmere and the town’s oldest building, Drumlanrig’s Tower, houses a new heritage centre celebrating the textiles industry in the Scottish Borders.
+This Scottish Borders town is the home of Cashmere and the town’s oldest building, Drumlanrig’s Tower, houses a new heritage centre celebrating the textiles industry in the Scottish Borders.

-Hawick’s roots trace back to the 7th century when the Angles founded a ‘wick’ or settlement enclosed by a hawthorn hedge giving the town it’s name and the foundations of an enduring community identity.
+Hawick’s roots trace back the 7th century when the Angles founded a ‘wick’ or settlement enclosed by a hawthorn hedge giving the town it’s name and the foundations of an enduring community identity.

 Living by the sword often meant dying by the sword but at Hawick they managed to come up with another gruesome means of despatching villains – at its infamous ‘drowning pool’ near the centre of town.

 Like all Border towns, Hawick was on the front line for many bloody clashes between Scotland and England.
-In the High Street ‘The Horse’ monument commemorates victory by local men over English invaders at nearby Hornshole in 1514.
+In the High Street ‘The Horse’ monument commemorates a victory by local men over English invaders at nearby Hornshole in 1514.

 Pride and passion is a thread that runs through the town’s sporting life, too, and where rugby looms largest.
 The town has produced many Scottish internationals and was home to the ‘voice’ of rugby, the late rugby commentator Bill MacLaren.